Levels of Software Testing

-In this type of testing, errors are detected individually from every component or unit by individually testing the components or units of software to ensure that if they are fit for use by the developers.
+- Unit Testing: In this type of testing, errors are detected individually from every component or unit by individually testing the components or units of software to ensure that they are fit for use by the developers.
 It is the smallest testable part of the software.

-In this testing, two or more modules which are unit tested are integrated to test i.e. technique interacting components and are then verified if these integrated modules work as per the expectation or not and interface errors are also detected.
+- Integration Testing: In this testing, two or more modules which are unit tested are integrated to test i.e., technique interacting components, and are then verified if these integrated modules work as per the expectation or not, and interface errors are also detected.

-In system testing, complete and integrated Softwares are tested i.e. all the system elements forming the system is tested as a whole to meet the requirements of the system.
+- System Testing: In system testing, complete and integrated Softwares are tested i.e., all the system elements forming the system are tested as a whole to meet the requirements of the system.

-It is a kind of testing conducted to ensure whether the requirement of the users are fulfilled prior to its delivery and the software works correctly in the user’s working environment.
+- Acceptance Testing: This is a kind of testing conducted to ensure that the requirements of the users are fulfilled before its delivery and that the software works correctly in the user’s working environment.

-These testing can be conducted at various stages of software development.
-The levels of testing along with the corresponding software development phase is shown by the following diagram –
+These tests can be conducted at various stages of software development.
+The levels of testing along with the corresponding software development phase are shown in the following diagram:

 While performing the software testing, following Testing principles must be applied by every software engineer: